 - Include skills of observation, collecting, and communicating

-- Do the experiment or study and record your observations
+- Do the experiment or study or inventive process

-- Make a backboard with wonderful kindergarten drawings
+- Make a backboard with wonderful kindergarten (not parent!!) drawings

 - Plan how to arrange the presentation